 The vulnerability described in ISO/IEC 24772-1 applies to Ada.
 Certain kinds of types in Ada permit the creation of a self-reference during object initialization, even for a constant.
 For such types (immutably limited and controlled types), the potential for the errors identified in this vulnerability exists, but there are various ways to mitigate this potential – see guidance below.
 With the exception of unsafe programming (see 5.1 Language concepts), this vulnerability is prevented in other cases by rules that prevent obtaining a reference with update access given a constant view of an object.

-6.65.2 Guidance to language users
+6.65.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Follow the mitigation mechanisms of subclause 6.65.5 of ISO/IEC 24772-1:2022.
+Apply the mitigation mechanisms of subclause 6.65.5 of ISO/IEC 24772-1:2022.

-Do not use the Access attribute to create a self-reference with update access when initializing an immutably limited type.
+Forbid the use of the Access attribute to create a self-reference with update access when initializing an immutably limited type.

-Do not use the Unchecked_Access attribute when it could create a self-reference with update access during an initialization routine, or the Adjust procedure of a controlled type.
+Forbid the use of the Unchecked_Access attribute when it could create a self-reference with update access during an initialization routine, or the Adjust procedure of a controlled type.

-If a self-reference with update access is important to the functionality of a given (private) type, ensure that all primitive operations of the type use “in out” mode for parameters of the type, if they make any use of this self-reference to potentially update the parameter.
-This will ensure that constants are not inadvertently altered by such a primitive operation.
+If a self-reference with update access is important to the functionality of a given (private) type, ensure that all primitive operations of the type use “in out” mode for parameters of the type, if they make any use of this self-reference to potentially update the parameter to ensure that constants are not inadvertently altered by such a primitive operation.

 7 Language specific vulnerabilities for Ada

-This clause is intentionally left blank.
+There are no language vulnerabilities specific to Ada documented in this document.

 8 Implications for standardization